marcglasberg/i18n_extension/README.md

 It's meant for both the one-person app developer and the big company team.
 It has you covered in all stages of your translation efforts:

-1. When you create your widgets, it makes it easy for you to define which strings (or identifiers) should be translated by simply adding `.i18n` to them.
+1. When you create your widgets, it makes it easy for you to define which strings (or other objects serving as translation keys) should be translated by simply adding `.i18n` to them.
    These are called _"translatable strings"_ or _"translatable identifiers"_.

 2. When you want to start your translation efforts, it can automatically list for you all strings that need translation.
 If you miss any of them, or if you later add more strings or modify some